- For more information about our Benzyl Penicillin Sodium Powder of Injection

 Studies have shown that administration of benzyl penicillin sodium powder for injections in pregnancy or in women of childbearing age is safe and does not lead to direct or indirect harmful effects to the unborn baby Although it is not known if benzyl penicillin sodium may be excreted into the breast milk of nursing mothers, it is actively transported from the blood to milk in animals and trace amounts of other penicillin in human milk have been detected.

-Consult your doctor or health care professional before taking benzyl penicillin sodium powder for injections.
+Consult your doctor or health care professional before taking benzyl penicillin sodium powder for injection.

 Substantially high doses of benzyl penicillin sodium can sometimes lead to hypokalaemia (low concentration of blood in the potassium) and hypernatraemia (high concentration of sodium in blood).
 To prevent from these conditions, a diuretic is always recommended.
 Electrolyte balance, blood count, and renal function should be monitored if the undergoing high-dosage treatment is for more than 5 days.